MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/custom-named-entity-recognition/faq.md

 ## How do I get predictions in different languages?

-First, you need to enable the multlingual option when [creating your project](how-to/create-project.md) or you can enbale it later form the project settings page.
+First, you need to enable the multilingual option when [creating your project](how-to/create-project.md) or you can enable it later from the project settings page.
 After you train and deploy your model, you can start querying it in [multiple languages](language-support.md#multiple-language-support).
 You may get varied results for different languages.
 To improve the accuracy of any language, add more tagged instances to your project in that language to introduce the trained model to more syntax of that language.

 ## I trained my model, but I can't test it

 You need to [deploy your model](quickstart.md#deploy-your-model) before you can test it.

-## How do I use the my trained model for prediction API?
+## How do I use my trained model for the prediction API?

 After deploying your model, you [call the prediction API](how-to/call-api.md).
 See the [Prediction API reference](https://aka.ms/ct-runtime-swagger) for more information.